-They are various types of silver plating, including bright silver, matte silver and semi bright silver.
+They are various types of silver electroplating, including bright silver, matte silver and semi bright silver.

 What is the silver plating process?

 The silver plating process involves a silver electroplating solution and electricity.
-Once the object to be plated has undergone a rigorous cleaning process to rid it of any dirt and grime, it is dipped into the solution and connected to the negative terminal of the power supply.
-The silver plating is then connected to the positive terminal, so that the silver deposits onto to the item.
+Firstly, the object undergoes a rigorous cleaning process to rid it of any dirt and grime.
+It is then dipped into the solution and connected to the negative terminal of the power supply.
+The silver plating is then connected to the positive terminal so that the silver deposits onto the item.
 It is then submitted to the cleaning process again and dried.

 What is silver electroplating used for?

-A silver finish is mostly used to improve solderability as it hardens the surface and to prevent corrosion.
+A silver finish is mostly used to improve solderability as it hardens the surface and prevents corrosion.
 Often used in electronics, telecom and computer industries alongside:

 - Shims and gaskets

 - Electrical connectors

 Dorsetware provides a silver plating service based in our Poole facility in Dorset.
 To find out how silver electroplating can benefit your project, talk to our technical department by calling 01202 677939 or use our online contact form.